 Here's our Summer Sailor Check List.
 It’s pretty much like a day at the beach!

 5. Where can I get sailing clothes?

 Choose from our selection of personalize CPYC YS sailing clothes and gear at the CPYC YS Shop!
-You can also get sailing clothes at sailing stores like Strugis Boatworks in Yarmouth, West Marine, online sailing supply stores like APS Ltd, or at sports outlets like REI.
+You can also get sailing clothes at sailing stores like US One Design in Yarmouth MA, West Marine, online sailing supply stores, or at sports outlets like REI.
 You should be looking for clothes that offer good skin coverage and dry quickly.